ZekSurf/Zeks-SurfSchool/WAIVER_INTEGRATION_GUIDE.md

 - Finalizes signatures only after successful payment
 - Includes emergency contact and medical information for safety
 - Maintains legal compliance with IP address and audit trail
-- Automatically cleans up abandoned signatures
+- Preserves all signatures for compliance and record keeping

 ## Database Schema